-r/UXDesign is a subreddit with 242k members.
-The most common kinds of discussions are pain & anger and advice requests, and the community frequently discusses ux, design, job, ai, and career, and they frequently recommend/review prototyping tool, portfolio, and ergonomic mouse.
+r/UXDesign is a subreddit with 243k members.
+The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses design, ux, struggling, looking for, and tired, and they frequently recommend/review prototyping tool, portfolio, and ergonomic mouse.

 r/UXDesign is for people working in UX to discuss research and design problems, career advancement, and the profession.
 Questions about finding a job and portfolio reviews will be redirected to our weekly sticked threads.
 Post flair is required.
 User flair is recommended and can be customized.
 Please review sub rules before posting or commenting.